Crypto, Going Concern & Subsequent Events: When Volatility Hits the Audit (2026)

 | Non-adjusting | Indicative of a condition that arose after | Generally disclose if material, don't adjust |

-A crypto price movement after year-end is typically non-adjusting (reflects after-period conditions) — disclosed if material, not a reason to restate the year-end carrying amount.
-Classification is fact-specific, auditor-confirmed.
+A crypto price movement after year-end is typically non-adjusting, because it reflects after-period conditions — disclosed if material, not a reason to restate the year-end carrying amount.
+The classification is fact-specific and auditor-confirmed.

 A post-year-end price drop

-Generally a post-reporting-date price change is non-adjusting, so the year-end carrying amount (measured under the applicable model) is not changed for it; if material, it is disclosed so users understand the post-period position, and in severe cases it can interact with going concern.
+Generally a post-reporting-date price change is non-adjusting, so the year-end carrying amount (measured under the applicable model) is not changed for it.
+If material, it is disclosed so users understand the post-period position, and in severe cases it can interact with going concern.
 Restating the year-end balance for an after-period move is usually wrong; evaluating it for disclosure and going concern is right.
-Auditor-confirmed.
+The call is auditor-confirmed.

 When it is adjusting

-It can be adjusting where after-period information provides evidence about a condition that already existed at the reporting date — e.g. confirming a counterparty/holding was already impaired or unrecoverable at year-end, as opposed to a fresh market move afterwards.
-The distinction: does the event reveal a year-end condition or a new one?
-Fact-specific auditor judgement — not a blanket "crypto events are always non-adjusting" rule.
+It can be adjusting where after-period information provides evidence about a condition that already existed at the reporting date — for example, confirming a counterparty or holding was already impaired or unrecoverable at year-end, as opposed to a fresh market move afterwards.
+The distinction is whether the event reveals a year-end condition or a new one.
+That is a fact-specific auditor judgement, not a blanket "crypto events are always non-adjusting" rule.

 Not only crypto-treasury companies

-Most acute for crypto-treasury entities, but any entity with material crypto holdings has potential subsequent-events disclosure and, if dependency is significant, going-concern considerations.
-Crypto's volatility and near-continuous trading make the reporting-date-to-authorization movement more likely to be material than for many traditional assets.
-Materiality and treatment are auditor judgements per the facts.
+This is most acute for crypto-treasury entities, but any entity with material crypto holdings has potential subsequent-events disclosure and, if dependency is significant, going-concern considerations.
+Crypto's volatility and near-continuous trading make the movement between the reporting date and the authorization date more likely to be material than for many traditional assets.
+Materiality and treatment are auditor judgements on the facts.

 Practical guidance